hapax/hapax.github.io/assets/teaching.md

 \text{slope} = \frac{\text{rise}}{\text{run}} = \frac{f(b)-f(a)}{b-a}.
 $$

-We have just heuristically proved the mean value theorem.
 For a function $f(x)$ on $a\leq x \leq b$, there is a point $c$ where the derivative equals the "mean" slope between its endpoints: